 Note: The SLP graduate program begins Summer Semester (June).
 Application Deadline: February 1st.

-- GPA: 3.0 or better for last 60 credits or 2nd bachelor's degree
+- GPA: 3.0 or better for last 60 credits (USU Graduate School Requirement)

 - A bachelor's degree in communicative disorders (Students already having a bachelor's degree in another area must either complete a second bachelor's degree in Communicative Disorders or take the undergraduate Communicative Disorders courses as post-bachelor's courses.)

-- Application: Applications will be considered once a year between March 1 and March 15.
-However, students must have completed the application process to the School of Graduate Studies by February 1.
-No application will be considered until all the required information is submitted to the School of Graduate Studies.
+- Application Deadline is February 1st.
+Applications will be reviewed once a year between March 1 and March 15.
+An application will not be considered complete until all required information is submitted to the School of Graduate Studies.